idrissathiam01/Problem-Solving-Notes-Andy-Sterkowitz/problem-solving.md

 It is possible to become a successfull programmer but it takes the requiste motivation to do so.

 Be Obsessed or Be Average.
 Do not run from problems.
 Strive to have bigger problems.
+Keep growing.
+Keep being obsessed.
+Always strive to keep the momentum moving.
+The target is always changing.
+QUIT BEING A ‘B’.
+DON’T BLAME ANYONE.
+Persist to the end.
+Obsessions MUST be fueled.
+A plane needs fuel:  You are no good without education.
+Look for problems are around you.
+Hebrews 4:12
+Deut.
+8:18

 # PRACTICE, PRACTICE, PRACTICE.
 NEVER QUIT.
 ALWAYS HOLD THE LINE.